Rustam Minnikhanov: Early life and education

 He graduated from Kazan Agricultural Institute in 1978 as mechanical engineer and from Correspondence Institute of Soviet Trade as a commodity expert in 1986.
 He is a doctor of economic sciences.

 Career

 After graduating from the institute in 1978, he began his career as an engineer in Sabinsky District Association of Selkhoztekhnika.
 He then worked in the district as a senior engineer and chief power engineer in a state timber industry enterprise and was deputy chairman of District Consumer Society Board.

-In 1985–1993 he worked in Arsky District as chairman of the District Consumer Society Board, Chairman of the Executive Committee of People's Deputies District Council, First Deputy Head of District Administration.
+From 1985 to 1993, he worked in Arsky District as chairman of the District Consumer Society Board, Chairman of the Executive Committee of People's Deputies District Council, First Deputy Head of District Administration.

 In 1993 he was appointed head of Vysokogorsky District administration.

 Minister of Finance (1996–1998)

 In November 1996 Minnikhanov was appointed minister of finance of the Republic of Tatarstan.

 Prime Minister of Tatarstan (1998–2010)

-From July 10, 1998, until March 25, 2010, Minnikhanov was prime minister of the Republic of Tatarstan.
+From 10 July 1998 to 25 March 2010, Minnikhanov was prime minister of the Republic of Tatarstan.

 As prime minister, he was known for his enthusiasm for technological innovation, spearheading the republic's move to digital, paperless government and the streamlining of official business through the use of electronically distributed documents and electronic signing of official documents.